I'm Symon, StagWeb's Barcelona Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474217.

-Spain remained a neutral national and didn't participate in either WWI or WWII.
+Spain remained a neutral nation and didn't participate in either WWI or WWII.

-This isn't even up for discussion, when in Barcelona get yourselves around a bottle from the Barcelona Beer Company.
-It's like they've taken the Spanish party loving lifestyle and packaged it in one handy bottle.
+Drinks - This isn't even up for discussion, when in Barcelona get yourselves around a bottle from the Barcelona Beer Company.
+It's like they've taken the Spanish party-loving lifestyle and packaged it in one handy bottle.
 Brewing genius!

 "Goals are only important if they win games." - Lionel Messi

 Barcelona is a big city, while the centre is easy enough to navigate on foot, to save time we recommend getting Hola BCN Travelcards that offer unlimited travel for 2, 3, 4, or 5 days and work out far cheaper than cabs.
 The cards give you access to buses, trains and the Metro system.

 Is Lionel Messi one of the greatest football players to walk the Earth?
 Same answer!
 Barcelona is an epic stag do destination with loads of amazing activities, a bouncing nightlife and a whole load of sun.
 The ideal location to give the groom his big send-off into marital life!

 "Hola!" - Hello